Qovery/documentation/website/docs/using-qovery/maintenance.md

 <Alert type="info">

-If you have a doubt about the old credentials deletion, you  can simply desactivate the old `access key` for a while and delete it later.
+If you have a doubt about the old credentials deletion, you can simply deactivate the old `access key` for a while and delete it later.

 </Alert>